-The following activities should be included in the conference program:
+The following activities should be included in the conference program in consultation with the HPEC conference liaison:

-- (a) Annual General Meeting (to be scheduled on the Friday of the conference)
+- (a) Annual General Meeting

 - (b) Robert Routledge Memorial Address

 - (c) Recognition of Past-Presidents (Wine and Cheese Reception or the appropriate function)

 - (d) Awards Presentations

 - i.
 Distinguished Service Award

 - ii.
 Certificates of Commendation

 - iii.
 PHE Canada's Andy Anderson Young Professional Award

+- (e) Visibility and Recognition of the HPEC Executive

+- i.
+President's Welcome to the Membership

+- ii.
+Presentation of the HPEC Executive to the Membership

+- iii.
+Outgoing HPEC President Recognition on Completion of Presidential

+Term

+- iv.
+HPEC Executive Members Completing Terms of Service

+- v.
+Recognition of the Conference Chair(s)